9th Annual MD Tech Connect

-Call for Proposals for MD Tech Connect 2021
+Call for Proposals

-The MD Tech Connect Planning Committee is now accepting session proposals for the 7th annual MD Tech Connect.
-Sessions will be one hour long, including time for Q&A. Successful proposals will showcase the latest trends and best practices in library technology.
-We want you to provide practical tips and takeaways that can be immediately applied when attendees return to their library.
-The MD Tech Connect intended audience is “IT staff”, “technologists,” and “technology enthusiasts” from all types of libraries: public, academic, school, and special libraries.
-The event is designed to bridge these various library technology worlds to be inclusive of all library staff.
+The MD Tech Connect Planning Committee is now accepting session proposals for the 9th annual MD Tech Connect.
+There are two options for session proposals.
+Regular sessions will be one hour long, including time for Q&A. Successful proposals will showcase the latest trends and best practices in library technology.
+We want you to provide practical tips and takeaways that can be immediately applied when attendees return to their libraries.
+Possible topics for presentations include:

 What is MD Tech Connect?